zafar-saleem/timeoff-app/README.md

 ![Screenshot](screenshots/control.png)

 # Server Side of this project
 This is the UI side of TimeOff.
-In order to use this UI you will need to setup it server side which can be found on this link [TimeOff Serverside](https://github.com/zafar-saleem/timeoff-server).
+In order to use this UI you will need to setup it's server side which can be found on this link [TimeOff Serverside](https://github.com/zafar-saleem/timeoff-server).

 # Technology Stack
 For development team to set this project up for their companies use I provide the list of technologies used in this project.